HansMartin/cheat/README.md

 Some specialities:

 - "* "      : gets replaced with a bullet
+- "- "      : gets replaced with a bullet
 - "------"  : gets replaced with horizintal lines

+lines starting with a "# " are automatically bold

 ### Format to colorize text: